lorelan/WordFinder/README.md

 # WordFinder
-The application implements q Word Search Puzzles.
+The application implements a Word Search Puzzles.